Dynatoaetus: Description

 The hindlimbs of Dynatoaetus were robust and much like those of modern eagles, with the femur in particular being described as extremely large and robust.
 The tarsometatarsus follows the same condition, being robust and large.
 The metatarsals however are relatively short.
 Although they too match the other bones in robustness, they are not much different in length from what is observed in female wedge-tailed eagles.
-The ungual phalanges, the claws of the toes, are again much larger than those of modern wedge-tailed eagles.
+The ungual phalanges of Dynatoaetus gaffae, the claws of the toes, are again much larger than those of modern wedge-tailed eagles.
+The wings are also described as being short and robust.